ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 It contains source code and Makefiles for programs written using the JDBC, ODBC, and C/C++ Precompiler libraries.

+#### thirdparty

+This directory contains scripts or libraries required when using 3rd parties.

 #### trc Directory

 This directory contains trace files in which information of Altibase operation is written.
 Each internal module is written in its corresponding trace file as follows: